-Lease Suspension and Cancellation.
+Lease Suspension and Cancellation

 The OCSLA authorizes the Secretary of the Interior to promulgate regulations on lease suspension and cancellation.80 The Secretary's discretion over the use of these authorities is specifically limited to a set number of circumstances established by the OCSLA.
-These authorities are described below.
+These circumstances are described below.

-Suspension of otherwise authorized OCS activities may generally occur at the request of a lessee or at the direction of the relevant MMS Regional Supervisor, given appropriate justification.81 Under the statute, a lease may be suspended (1) when it is in the national interest; (2) to facilitate proper development of a lease; (3) to allow for the construction or negotiation for use of transportation facilities; or (4) when there is "a threat of serious, irreparable, or immediate harm or damage to life (including fish and other aquatic life), to property, to any mineral deposits (in areas leased or not leased), or to the marine, coastal, or human environment...."82 The regulations also indicate that leases may be suspended for other reasons, including (1) when necessary to comply with judicial decrees; (2) to allow for the installation of safety or environmental protection equipment; (3) to carry out NEPA or other environmental review requirements; or (4) to allow for "inordinate delays
+Suspension of otherwise authorized OCS activities may generally occur at the request of a lessee or at the direction of the relevant MMS Regional Supervisor, given appropriate justification.81 Under the statute, a lease may be suspended (1) when it is in the national interest; (2) to facilitate proper development of a lease; (3) to allow for the construction or negotiation for use of transportation facilities; or (4) when there is "a threat of serious, irreparable, or immediate harm or damage to life (including fish and other aquatic life), to property, to any mineral deposits (in areas leased or not leased), or to the marine, coastal, or human environment....
+"82 The regulations also indicate that leases may be suspended for other reasons, including (1) when necessary to